Entropic Dynamics approach to Relational Quantum Mechanics: The entropic dynamics of intrinsic change

 The last ingredient -- duration, the interval $\Delta t$ between successive instants -- is defined to simplify the dynamics.
 The description is simplest when it reflects the symmetry of translations in space and time that are typical of the weak interactions that characterize non-relativistic physics.
 In Newtonian mechanics the prototype of a clock is a free particle that moves equal distances in equal times.
 In ED the dynamics is described by $P\left( x^{\prime}|x\right) $ and we define duration so that the multipliers $\alpha_{n}$ and $\alpha^{\prime}$ are constants independent of $x$ and $t$ so they lead to an entropic time that resembles a (relational) Newtonian time in that it flows \textquotedblleft equably everywhere and everywhen.\textquotedblright\ Here too we define duration so that for sufficiently short steps there is a well defined drift velocity.
 As we see from eq.(\ref{drift a}) this is achieved by setting the ratio $\alpha^{\prime }/\alpha_{n}\ $proportional to $\Delta t$.
 Thus, \emph{the transition probability provides us with a clock}.
 For future convenience the proportionality constants will be expressed in terms of some particle-specific constants $m_{n}$,

-At this point the constants $m_{n}$ receive no interpretation beyond the fact that their dependence on the particle label $n$ recognizes that the particles need not be identical.
-We note, however, that if $\Delta t$ has units of time, then $m_{n}$ has units of mass.
-We shall see that, eventually, the $m_{n}$s will be identified with the particle masses.
+At this point the constants $m_{n}$ receive no interpretation beyond the fact that their dependence on the particle label $n$ recognizes that the particles need not be identical but later we shall see that the $m_{n}$s will be identified with the particle masses.
+To explore the consequences of the choice (\ref{alpha ratio a}) we assume $\alpha^{\prime}=$ $1/\eta$ is a constant and choose $\eta$ so that if $\Delta t$ has units of time, then $m_{n}$ has units of mass.
+Then,